Haruno19/starfetch/README.md

 ## Usage
 **starfetch** accepts parameters to tweak its behaviour:
 ```
-starfetch [OPTION] [CONSTELLATION NAME]
+starfetch [OPTION] [ARGUMENT]
     -h      Prints this help message.
     -n      Shows the selected constellation.
     -r      Shows a random constellation.
     -l      Prints the list of all the available constellations.
     -c      Use given color such as: black, white, cyan, magenta, yellow, red, blue.
-Must be used the following way: starfetch -c yellow -n cancer

-If launched with no arguments, the behaviour is the same as with '-r'.
+If launched with no arguments, the behaviour is the same as with '-c white -r'.

 Examples:   starfetch -r
             starfetch -n orion
+            starfetch -c yellow
             starfetch
 ```